danieldiamond/gitlab-analytics/.gitlab/issue_templates/North Star Template.md

 * Please provide more details

+* What is the data source for the proposed north star metric?
+(Link, Explanation of how this data is captured, etc)

+* Who would be the best contact for the data source system?
+(Link or explanation)

 ### 🧩Anaswer these questions to provide more context

 - Any alternative north star metrics you would consider, either because they are easier to get, or you are debating between that and the proposed NSM?
 - Does your feature play a bigger role in initial purchase, retention, or expansion/upgrade?
 - Does your feature play a bigger role in SMB sales, Enterprise sales, or both?
 - What are some dimensions you would expect to slice/dice your north star metric?
 For example, by plan tier, by free/paid, etc.
 - Are there any GitLab product features that are "downstream" or "upstream" to your product feature?
 For example, customers have to use feature A to use your feature, or once customers use your feature, they are more likely to use another feature.
+- [ ] Please attach a mock-up, drawing, or chart in another system that will think will allow you to make a data-driven decision for the propose metric.
+Link: ______
+    - [ ] Please provide an example of how you would use the mock-up or chart to make the data-driven decision.

 ### 📈 Define Supporting KPI/metrics - [Optional]